ably/ably-php/README.md

 [msgpack](http://msgpack.org/) support is currently missing in PHP client library, as there is no stable PHP msgpack library available.

+## Running the tests

+The client library uses the Ably sandbox environment to provision an app and run the tests against that app.
+In order to run the tests, you simply need to:

+    composer install
+    git submodule init
+    git submodule update
+    vendor/bin/phpunit

 ## Contributing

 1. Fork it